resonate/resonate-embeddings-cookbook/README.md

 # Embeddings Cookbook

 This repository contains code examples for running machine learning models using Resonate Embeddings as features.
+Embeddings are type of dimensionality reduction performed by large neural networks that capture key features of raw dataset in a manner that makes them more useful for other machine learning models, including other neural networks, recommender systems, gradient boosting, and segmentation.
+Embeddings are often easier to work with than raw data, particularly in the realm of consumer behaviors, because they are lower dimensional and dense.
-It includes examples for training models with optuna and scikit-learn.
+This respository includes examples for training models with optuna and scikit-learn.
 We find that appropriate hyperparameter tuning is necessary to work with these data successfully, so we recommend adopting these patterns within your own stack.
 This repository does not include any data.

 ## Overview